ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/007-Caching.md

 This is a type of caching where during write operations we update the cache and the main database simultaneously.
 With this technique it is easier to assure that we have coherent data.
 One of the issue with it is that write operations would typically take more time and might even increase latency
 - Write Back:
 In this type of caching we only update the cache during write operations and then we set up a mechanism that periodically updates the main database.
 While this is faster, it means that the main data store will mostly be out of sync with data changes.
-As much as we have a mechanism to periodically update the main data store, it would be a big issue if something happens to the cache before the date is moved to the main data store
+As much as we have a mechanism to periodically update the main data store, it would be a big issue if something happens to the cache before the data is moved to the main data store

 ## What Is Staleness In Caching
 Staleness is a situation where the data retrieved from a cache is not the most updated version stored on the main data store.